Romagnola: Use

 The Romagnola was in the past primarily a draught breed, though raised also for meat; limited dairy use is also documented.
 In the years before and after the Second World War the progressive mechanisation of agriculture meant that demand for draught oxen disappeared.
 It is now raised only for meat.

-Calves weigh 40±– kg at birth, and are normally sent to slaughter at 16–18 months, at a weight of 650±– kg; the killing-out percentage is 62–63%.
+Calves weigh 40–45 kg at birth and are normally sent to slaughter at 16–18 months, at a weight of 650–700 kg; the dressed weight is 62–63% of live weight.
 The meat is considered to be of high quality and carries a registered mark of quality.
 With the Chianina and the Marchigiana, the Romagnola is one of three breeds whose meat may – if raised within a specific area of the Apennines of central Italy – have Indicazione Geografica Protetta status as Vitellone Bianco dell'Appennino Centrale.